 Lower Running Costs: The lower heating temperatures of floor heating, results in running cost reductions up to 25%.
 As less fuel is needed, the choice of under-floor heating is kinder to the environment and easier on your pocket.

-Silence: Unlike the constant background hiss of water passing through radiators, floor heating is totally silent.
+Silence: Unlike the constant background hiss of water passing through radiators, underfloor heating is totally silent.

 Added Value To Your Property: quality homes and apartments that have under floor heating command higher prices in the marketplace.

 Sizing of distribution pipework to Underfloor is critical and often done incorrectly.
 Spacing, Manifold layout, Sizing, Zoning, and the appropriate & effective use of Actuators and Thermostats are all important technical issues which require careful consideration and expertise.

 Each installation should be designed and engineered based on the projects specific requirements and limitations.
 When installing underfloor heating we would advise a maximum combined thermal resistance, for floor coverings, of 0.15m2K/W is not exceeded.
 This equates to a carpet and underlay TOG value of 1.5.